Surgery

 Your surgeon uses different tools to remove the tumour.
 They can use:

-• a scalpel or special scissors
+• a scalpel or special surgical scissors

 • an ultrasound to break up the tumour and then a suction device to gently remove the tumour (ultrasonic aspiration)